BardicDefense/purple-hack/spells.md

 in which case the nearest one (if any) is located.
 Trying to locate a specific item requires an accurate mental image of that item.

-#### Negative Plane Protection

-_Abjuration (R: Short, D: 1 hour)_
-Up to five subjects (+5 per caster name level) are immune to ability score and level draining by undead.
-This does not protect against other drain types.
-Saves versus Necromantic spells are one difficult level lower.

 #### Nondetection

 _Abjuration (R: Short, D: 4 hours)_
-Up to five subjects (+5 per caster name level) are invisible to all forms of magical location, scrying, and divination, including Wizard Eye.
+Up to one subject per caster level are invisible to all forms of magical location, scrying, and divination, including Wizard Eye.

 #### Plant Growth